CESNET/eduroam-icinga/doc/tests.md

 This test internally uses the `icingacli` tool to get data.
 For this plugin to work under nagios user, the user needs to be added to icingaweb2 group.
 This is done by `usermod -a -G icingaweb2 nagios`.

+### assign rule

+This service is assigned to every first server which is one of multiple servers which are set as monitoring servers in our evidence for one or more realms.

+### definition

+This service is defined in [static_config.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/fileshipper/static_config.conf#L110).

 ### notifications